DDS-Derek/nginxWebUI/README_EN.md

 --project.findPass Whether to print the user name and password

-After the operation is successful, all user names and passwords can be printed and two steps verify is disabled.
+After the operation is successful, all user names and passwords can be reset printed and two steps verify will disabled.